thlorenz/match-token/README.md

 - `(` with `)` and vice versa
 - `[` with `]` and vice versa
 - quotes `'` and `"`

+Returns position of match in the string or `-1` if it was either not found or the the inputs were invalid (i.e. the string was `null` or `undefined` or the index was out of range).

 ## Caveats